1. What is the Southern Forests Irrigation Scheme (SFIS)?

 In February 2019, the Co-operative completed flora surveys in the local area.
 Detailed vertebrate and short-range endemic fauna surveys will be undertaken soon.

-Tenders are currently being assessed for the provision of an environmental impact assessment in accordance with Environmental Protection Authority (EPA) Act 1986 and to meet the standard of a public environmental review level of assessment.
+The submission for environmental impact assessment is currently underway, in accordance with Environmental Protection Authority (EPA) Act 1986 and to meet the standard of a public environmental review level of assessment.

 Stage one geotechnical investigations have been completed.